anontruess/anonymous/README.md

 ## Dataset

 If running the Distribution Matching stage, downloading dataset isn't required.
-The extracted features can be used directly from release binaries.
+The extracted features can be used directly from release binaries or from [here](https://yadi.sk/d/HS9Sj4k5IRmc-g?w=1).
 Else, place the dataset in `../dataset/` folder or just switch `download=True` in [simclr_main.py](simclr_main.py).

 # Usage

 ## Pretrained-Models

-It is recommended to run the Distribution Matching stage directly using the extracted features from release binaries.
+It is recommended to run the Distribution Matching stage directly using the extracted features from release binaries or from [here](https://yadi.sk/d/HS9Sj4k5IRmc-g?w=1).
 The pretrained models can be downloaded from release binaries.